Good Traffic but Wrong Clients: The Client Filter Fix

 “I’ll help you build the right brand” → Attracts people who want expertise

-Think about the 1-2 ideal clients you worked with.
-Where did they come from?
-What made them different?
+Think about the 1–2 ideal clients you’ve worked with.
+Where did they come from, and what made them different?

-Probably this: They found you through referral, not through your marketing.
-Someone told them you’re good, so they came in respecting your expertise.
-They didn’t see your “affordable” positioning—they saw your results.
+Probably this: They came through referral, not through your public marketing.
+Someone credible told them you’re good, so they arrived already respecting your expertise and judgment.
+They didn’t see your “affordable” positioning—they saw your outcomes and how you changed the business.

-Once you internalize this, you’ll never blame bad luck again.
-Because you’ll see that your messaging is working perfectly—it’s just calling the wrong people.
+Once you internalize this, you stop blaming bad luck and “low‑quality markets.”
+You see that your messaging is working exactly as designed—it’s just been calling in the wrong people.

 You need to see the gap between who you’re calling and who you want to attract.